naim-prog/soundcloud-ov/README.md

 I doesn't even care about this things like Spotify Wrapped because I hate data collection from big tech companies, but I wanted to make this because people seems to care about how much music they listen and also as a mini project to train myself

+I realise that Soundcloud history doesnt track repeated tracks, so if you reproduce a track 2 times only keep track of the last time you listen to this track.
+So this doesnt work as expected, but at least if was fun :)

 # Usage

 To install the necesaries python packages run this on terminal